rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

   - Enable the App-V client as described in [Enable the App-V in-box client](appv-enable-the-app-v-desktop-client.md).
   - Enable UE-V and download the App-V Settings Template from the UE-V template Gallery, see the following steps.
   - Configure for Shared Content Store (SCS) mode.
 For more information, see [Deploying the App-V Sequencer and Configuring the Client](appv-deploying-the-appv-sequencer-and-client.md).
-  - Configure Preserve User Integrations on Login Registry DWORD.
+  - Configure preserve user integrations on sign-in registry DWORD.
-  - Pre-configure all user and global-targeted packages, for example, **Add-AppvClientPackage**.
+  - Preconfigure all user and global-targeted packages, for example, **Add-AppvClientPackage**.
-  - Pre-configure all user- and global-targeted connection groups, for example, **Add-AppvClientConnectionGroup**.
+  - Preconfigure all user- and global-targeted connection groups, for example, **Add-AppvClientConnectionGroup**.
-  - Pre-publish all global-targeted packages.
+  - Prepublish all global-targeted packages.
 Or:
     - Perform a global publishing/refresh.
     - Perform a user publishing/refresh.
     - Unpublish all user-targeted packages.